CamStan/test-docs/unifyfs-docs/docs/limitations.rst

 ----------

+.. _file-lock-label:
 File Locking
 ************

-.. _file-lock-label:

-UnifyFS not supporting file locking results in other I/O library features to not work with UnifyFS as well.
+UnifyFS not supporting file locks results in other I/O library features to not work with UnifyFS as well.

 .. topic:: Atomicity